Canon 80D vs Pentax K-3 II

 The 80D has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.

 Unlike the 80D, the K-3 II has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Feature comparison: Canon 80D vs Pentax K-3 II

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 80D and the K-3 II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The following table reports on some other key feature differences and similarities of the Canon 80D, the Pentax K-3 II, and comparable cameras.

 |Pentax K-3 II«||optical||Y||3.2||1037||fixed||n||8000||8.3||n||Y||Pentax K-3 II|